bellcd/interview-questions/topics/js-fundamentals.md

           1. declared with arrow function syntax `() => {}`
           2. uses the `this` context of its containing scope
     6. the functions `call`, `apply`, & `bind`.
 What are they used for?
-        1. `call` accepts a list of arguments, whereas `apply` accepts one (1) array with potentially many arguments
-        2. `call` & `apply` are used to invoke another function, optionally with:
+        1. `call` & `apply` are used to change the `this` binding of another function
-           1. a different `this` context
+           1. `call` accepts a list of arguments
-           2. additional arguments
+           2. `apply` accepts one (1) array of arguments
-        3. `bind` is used to bind a function's `this` context to a particular `this` context.
-It returns a new function that will always invoke with the given `this` context, along with any additional arguments passed.
-A function like this is needed because of how `this` works in JavaScript (ie, the value of `this` is not known until runtime, instead of at author-time, like in other languages)
+        2. `bind` returns a new function that will always invoke with the given `this` binding, along with any additional arguments passed.
     7. `JSON.stringify()` & `toString()`
         1. `toString()`
             1. method on `Object.prototype`